Columbiformes / Columbidae / Ducula

 Description

-This is the largest pigeon species across its extensive range, measuring 43-51 cm in length.
-It has a fairly long tail, broad rounded wings, and characteristically slow wingbeats.
-The head, neck, and underparts are vinous-grey, contrasting sharply with a white throat.
-The upperparts and wings are brownish-maroon, sometimes appearing duller on the upper body.
-The underwing appears slate-grey, while the tail is blackish crossed by a grey horizontal line.
-The combination of the maroon back and large size creates a distinctive silhouette in flight and at rest.
+The largest pigeon species in its range at 43–51 cm (17–20 in) long.
+It has a fairly long tail, broad, rounded wings, and slow wing-beats.
+The head, neck, and underparts are vinous-grey with a contrasting white throat.
+Upperparts and wings are brownish-maroon, though the upper body can be duller.
+The underwing is slate-grey, and the tail is blackish with a grey horizontal line.

 Identification